syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/group.md

 A group can be added to the diagram model through [`nodes`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramNode.html) collection.
 To define an object as group, add the child objects to the [`children`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramNode.html#Syncfusion_EJ2_Diagrams_DiagramNode_Children) collection of the group.
 The following code illustrates how to create a group node.

-* The [`padding`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramNode.html#Syncfusion_EJ2_Diagrams_DiagramNode_Padding) property of a group node defines the spacing between the group node’s edges and its children .
+* The [`padding`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramNode.html#Syncfusion_EJ2_Diagrams_DiagramNode_Padding) property of a group node defines the spacing between the group node’s edges and its children.

 * While creating group, its child node need to be declared before the group declaration.